abbassiddque/Demo/README.md

 # Demo
 This is just for a demo purpose
 <br>
-The author name is abbas
+The author name is rajjab